top of page

 • Part possession and other notices

-• Memorandums of agreement and assisting solicitors with deeds of surrender (e.g. Head of Terms)
+• Memorandums of agreement and assisting solicitors with deeds of surrender (e.g. preparation of Head of Terms)

 • Compensation claims arising during and at the termination of tenancy on behalf of both landlords and tenants

-Meanwhile, as other examples, agricultural holdings lettings under the 1986 Act has given rise to:-
+Meanwhile, as other examples, agricultural holdings lettings under the 1986 Act may given rise to:-

 • Damage by game compensation claims